MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-766-Administrative-Enforcement-Proceedings/section-766.18.md

 (e) Cases that are settled may not be reopened or appealed.

-(f) Supplements Nos.
+(f) Supplements nos.
 1 and 2 to this part describe how BIS typically exercises its discretion regarding the terms under which it is willing to settle particular cases.

 [61 FR 12907, Mar.
 25, 1996, as amended at 69 FR 7870, Feb.
 20, 2004; 72 FR 39006, July 17, 2007]